ellis882/hangman-msp3/README.md

 - The welcome function to welcome the player and to explain the game.
 Here you also must enter your name.
 - The get_word function pulls out a (secret)word from the list that is stored in a words file.
 This contains all the words which can be chosen from randomly by the computer.
 - The display_hangman function for the hangman graphics, to display the hangman.
-- These function will come back in the play function.
+- These functions will come back in the play function.
 For this function i created a while loop to run the game until the secret word is guessed or the player runs out of lives.
 It also contains three possible conditions each based on different input.
 Guessing a letter or word or input that is not a letter or word of the same length as the secret word.
 After that i made a code frame to run the game and put in the game menu to always come back to.

 ---